Space Cow Boy Price Hits $9.58 on Top Exchanges (SCB)

-Space Cow Boy (SCB) traded up 2.2% against the U.S. dollar during the one day period ending at 10:00 AM E.T. on July 5th.
-One Space Cow Boy coin can now be purchased for $9.58 or 0.00023065 BTC on popular cryptocurrency exchanges.
-In the last week, Space Cow Boy has traded 2.5% lower against the U.S. dollar.
-Space Cow Boy has a total market cap of $563,262.33 and approximately $977.00 worth of Space Cow Boy was traded on exchanges in the last 24 hours.
+Space Cow Boy (SCB) traded 2.2% higher against the U.S. dollar during the 1-day period ending at 17:00 PM E.T. on July 7th.
+One Space Cow Boy coin can currently be bought for about $9.58 or 0.00023065 BTC on exchanges.
+During the last seven days, Space Cow Boy has traded 2.5% lower against the U.S. dollar.
+Space Cow Boy has a total market capitalization of $563,262.33 and $977.00 worth of Space Cow Boy was traded on exchanges in the last 24 hours.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.